Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 Logger library implementation

-Let’s build our logger library using the powerful Node.js winston library.
+Let’s build our logger library using the powerful Node.js Winston library.

 Open generated by an Nx tool libs/logger/src/lib/logger.ts file and add the following lines: